 Katie finally got the job, having survived rounds of interviews and tests.
 She was offered a two-year employment contract by an educational institute for the post of administration officer.
 "I was required to take a pre-employment medical check-up.
 But my supervisor told me that I could commence work while waiting for the result," said Katie.
 "A week after I was on board, they terminated me because my medical report stated that I was unfit for appointment."
 Katie's blood test showed that she had a low level of haemoglobin, which implied that she had anaemia of unknown cause.
 "I was told to pack my personal belongings and leave the office immediately.
 It was humiliating!"
 Shortly after, Katie was hired by a social services organization for a similar position, but the job came with reduced salary and benefits.
 "Isn't that good proof enough of my capability, despite my low haemoglobin?"
-Katie decided to lodge a complaint with the EOC against her ex-employer.
+Katie decided to lodge a complaint with the EOC against her exemployer.
 What the EOC did Katie's ex-employer told the EOC investigation officer that they had not treated Katie any less favourably than any other candidate.
 A representative of the educational institute said, "The requirement of passing the medical examination applies to all job applicants.
 According to the doctor's assessment, Katie would not be able to meet the inherent requirements of the job, as possible fainting attacks and other symptoms of anaemia might affect her concentration, and cause danger to her in the new stressful working environment."
 Katie refuted, "The medical test is only a general assumption of my present condition.
 It has no sufficient grounds to project how I would perform my job duties.
 My family doctor, who has been aware of my case for years has never told me that I am unfit to work.
 Shouldn't the institute consult more professional opinions before making the decision?
 If they really thought that I was unable to perform the inherent requirements, had they ever considered providing me with any kind of accommodation?"

+To resolve the dispute, the two parties agreed to proceed to conciliation.
+The educational institute agreed to provide Katie a monetary compensation, and would issue a letter stating that she was not terminated.
+The institute also agreed to formulate an equal opportunities policy within the organization in order to eliminate discriminatory practices.

 What the law says

 According to EOC's Good Management Practice Series, pre-employment medical examinations are not prohibited under the law.
 However, if the purpose of the examination is to discriminate against an applicant on the ground of disability, it may contravene the Disability Discrimination Ordinance (DDO).
 It is recommended that the tests be relevant to assessing whether an applicant is able, with or without any adjustment, to perform the inherent requirements of the job.

 Employers should remember that, in most cases, having a disability does not adversely affect a person's general ability.
 They should ensure that reasonable accommodation was available to enable the applicant to carry out the inherent requirements of the job.

+- Subscription Form (PDF)

+- Content Page

+- Top

 EO Reaches the Community

 EO Reaches the Community